2026 Supercars Championship

+Grove Racing are the current Teams' Championship leader.

-The 2026 Supercars Championship (known for commercial reasons as the 2026 Repco Supercars Championship) is an upcoming motor racing series for Supercars.
-It will be the twenty-eighth running of the Supercars Championship and the thirtieth series in which Supercars have contested the Australian Touring Car Championship, the premier title in Australian motorsport.
-It will be the sixty-seventh season of touring car racing in Australia.
+The 2026 Supercars Championship (known for commercial reasons as the 2026 Repco Supercars Championship) is a motor racing series for Supercars.
+It is the twenty-eighth running of the Supercars Championship and the thirtieth series in which Supercars have contested the Australian Touring Car Championship, the premier title in Australian motorsport.
+It is the sixty-seventh season of touring car racing in Australia.

-Triple Eight Race Engineering are the reigning team's champions.

-Toyota will enter the championship with the GR Supra, through a collaboration between Walkinshaw Andretti United and Toyota Gazoo Racing.
-As well as the two Walkinshaw Andretti United entries, another three Supras will be fielded by Brad Jones Racing.
+Chaz Mostert entered the championship as the defending Drivers' Champion, whilst Broc Feeney and Triple Eight Race Engineering entered the championship as the defending Sprint Cup Champion and reigning Team's Champions, respectively.

+2026 marked the year that Toyota entered the championship, with two teams fielding the GR Supra.

 Teams and drivers

-The following teams and drivers will compete in the 2026 championship.
+The following teams and drivers compete in the 2026 championship.